sokartema/gitbook-plugin-jazer/README.md

 * `color` can be any CSS valid value and
 * `gutter` must be  "true" or "false" (whether to show or not the `gutter`).
 * `editorHeight` must be on pixels ("200px").
-* `editorAutoHeight` "true" or "false" and let the plugin calculate the editor height based on solution block length.
+* `editorAutoHeight` "solution" or "editor" and let the plugin calculate the editor height based on solution or editor block length.
+* `fontSize` its the size of the font on pixels "16px" or "16".
+(I recommend activate editorAutoHeight if you specify this parameter)

 You can specify the same parameters globally for all exercises with the book.json file.